developershahiduzzaman/developershahiduzzaman/README.md

 ---

 ### 🖋️ About Me
-I am a dedicated **Assistant System Engineer** and **Full-Stack Developer** with nearly a decade of professional experience.
-I specialize in designing secure server environments and building high-performance mobile ecosystems.
+I am a **System Engineer**, **Android App Developer**, and the **Founder & Owner at Future Tech BD**.
+With over 9 years of professional experience, I specialize in bridging the gap between secure enterprise infrastructure and high-performance mobile applications.

 - 🌍 **Based in:** Bangladesh
 - 🚀 **Core Expertise:** Android (Java/Kotlin), Laravel, and Linux System Administration.